 Unfortunately, this isn’t my first time around the block.
 If any of you have ever struggled with weight, it can be a really ugly battle.
+If you only have a limited time to workout, you can try a one and done workout program that’s specifically suited for individuals who struggle to find time to exercise everyday.
+There are also plenty of one and done workout reviews that you can read online to know more about this program for yourself.
 I struggled with anorexia nervosa & bulimia nervosa in high school, so food can be a real touchy subject with me.
 After over a year of therapy, I was able to return to a fairly “normal” pattern of eating, though I still have bouts of struggle with the bulimia spectrum.
 Thankfully now that I have found some balance in my life, those spells are few and far between.
 Additionally, I am an emotional eater, and over the past almost five years I have gone through my fair share of emotions – hence my current condition.
 I can almost laugh at people who are quick to say, well just stop eating, it’s your fault because you cannot control yourself, just use portion control, and the list goes on.
 Well yes, those are all true – but like the root of any addiction, it’s not as easy to fix as it sounds in words.
 If you haven’t struggled with emotional eating, then the fact is – you really don’t know and your opinion is not relevant to me.
 Jeff’s weight issues are a little more cut and dried.
 He was an athlete in high school, and was not an athlete in college.
 Get the picture?
 He has some emotional and boredom eating issues as well, but we’re in this together, through thick and thin, and failure is not an option at this point.
 So there is no quick fix, but I have reached my breaking point and it is time to make a real physical change in our lives.
 For ourselves, and to be the parents that our children deserve.

 Like I said, I have been through this before.
 After Emry was born in 2004, I shed a little over 100 pounds in about 2 years using Nutrisystem for a large portion of the time – granted I had gained A LOT when I was pregnant and was much younger at the time.
 I was at a nearly perfect weight for my body type and health when I got married in 2009.
 The weight slowly began to creep back on and I am ashamed and disappointed to say I am back where I started in 2004.
 Blah!
 For the record – this had NOTHING to do with Nutrisystem’s success or failure record, it was solely my poor eating decisions.